cardadfar/Sketcher/README.md

 ### Modifying the Code

 The sketcher algorithm is kept in the Sketcher.cpp & Sketcher_Helper.cpp files.
-To complile the plug-in, build the Sketcher.sln file in After Effects Plug-in > Win.
+To complile the plug-in, build the Sketcher.sln file in After Effects Plug-in -> Win.

+### Using the Plug-in

+Sketcher comes with many parameters for customization.

+* Segments: number of points to draw.
+* Length: number of points per consecutive line.
+* Range: distance consecutive points of the same line can be from each other.
+* Straightness: length in degrees each angle of a line can make.
+* Drawing Mode: renders points, lines, or fills.
+* Line Color: color of the output.
+* Color Detector: input color.
+* Detector Range: range of acceptable input color
+* Spread: [debug-feature] how far apart lines would be.
+* Grid Selection: [debug-feature] selecting points in grid manner rather than at random.
+* Gap Selection: allowing lines to cross over gaps.
+* Random Seed: random seed.
+* Subject Layer: layer to apply the effect on.

 ## Processing - Getting Started